 December was a big battle in the streaming wars.
-The Christmas Day/end of year is becoming increasingly important to the streamers since it is the last time to grab subscribers before annual reporting.
+Christmas Day/end of year is becoming increasingly important to the streamers since it’s the last time to grab subscribers before annual reporting.
 This is why the latest installment of my “Who Won the Month” series at Decider may be the most important one of 2020.

 To keep that article flowing, I ended up cutting a few insights/thoughts from that article that still felt good enough to share.
 Consider this the “DVD extras” addendum to that great piece.
 (Seriously, read it before you continue.)

 The biggest drawback to a word count is having to cut a few shows from contention, which mainly meant cutting shows from the smaller streamers.
 CBS All Access released their latest Stephen King thriller, The Stand.
 (It had a peak of 9 on Google Trends.)
 The challenge is a word like “stand” is fairly generic, so it just may not be picked up in the Google Trends data.
 However, on IMDb, its ratings are 6,600, so likely it isn’t really catching on.
 Showtime released Your Honor, but it didn’t really budge the popularity needle.